In years past, small business marketers hesitated to jump on the social media train. They didn’t recognize the value of collecting fans and followers.

 You’ll get a more detailed search picture if you follow specific words and phrases such as sporting goods, sports apparel, or the types of sporting equipment your business offers.

 Your tracking should also include specific promotions, your company, products or services, and your brand’s spokespeople.

 3. Find the right tools.

 To get a complete picture of who is saying what about your brand, you need a tool that covers all the bases.
 Don’t just follow news and trends.
-Track other
+Track other elements including:

 - Offline traditional coverage.

 - Comments of influencers important to your industry.